open/close all folders

 - The Un-Favourite: By virtue of being the third child, his own parents often seem to forget he even exists.
 This goes all the way back to his birth when they managed to take the wrong baby home and not realize it for a month.
 More recently, with both Axl and Sue in college, Mike and Frankie have more or less phoned in the job of parenting the poor guy, including forgetting his birthday almost every year.Mike (referring to Axl refusing to talk to him because the family disapproves of his girlfriend): Now I don't have a son!Brick: What about me?

 - Verbal Tic: Repeating the last words he said.
-He also starts randomly whooping in "Bunny Therapy"
+He also starts randomly exclaiming, "Whoop!" from "Bunny Therapy" on.

 - Who Names Their Kid "Dude"?: Frankie regrets naming him Brick, thinking that an unusual name would make him cool (which Brick is anything but).